 Autism and EMF?
 Plausibility of a pathophysiological link–Part I. Herbert, Martha R., and Cindy Sage.
 Pathophysiology 20.3 (2013): 191-209. http://ow.ly/ad5z309e56c

 Electromagnetic fields act via activation of voltage‐gated calcium channels to produce beneficial or adverse effects.
 Pall, Martin L. Journal of Cellular and Molecular Medicine 17.8 (2013): 958-965.http://ow.ly/HECz309e5hj

 Bibliography of Reported Biological Phenomena ('Effects') and Clinical Manifestations Attributed to Microwave and Radio-Frequency Radiation.
 NAVAL MEDICAL RESEARCH INST BETHESDA MD, 1972.
 Glaser, Zorach R.

 By the International Institute for Building-Biology© and Ecology

 As of May 2011, the World Health Organization designated RF Radiation (wireless EMF's) as a Class 2B Carcinogen.

 There is now sufficient data for the re-classification of RF radiation as a Class 2A Carcinogen.

-This per the Chair of the IARC Monograph Working Group, which evaluated RF radiation, from wireless devices, for carcinogenicity.
+This per a former Chair of the IARC Monograph Working Group, which evaluated RF radiation, from wireless devices, for carcinogenicity.
 See the statement by Professor Emeritus Dr. Anthony Miller, of the University of Toronto, here: http://www.youtube.com/watch?v=wARxnaxrRKk.

 Beating the Tumor Terrorists